 After seven years performing in the San Francisco Bay Area with a variety of orchestras, chamber ensembles, and popular artists, violinist Tess Varley has returned to her home state of Pennsylvania and is currently based in the Philadelphia area.
-Tess is currently a member of Symphony in C and the Delaware Symphony and is a regular player with Opera Philadelphia.
+Tess is currently a member of the Delaware Symphony, Symphony in C, and the Allentown Symphony.

 Recent orchestral engagements include performances with Opera Philadelphia, Pennsylvania Ballet, Delaware Symphony, Symphony in C, Allentown Symphony, Lancaster Symphony, and Reading Symphony.
 In the Bay Area, Tess served as Assistant Principal Second of the Stockton Symphony, rotating Concertmaster of the unconducted chamber orchestra One Found Sound, and a regular player with a number of Bay Area orchestras including the California Symphony, Berkeley Symphony, Oakland Symphony, Monterey Symphony, Reno Philharmonic, and Fresno Philharmonic.
 Previous leadership positions include Concertmaster of the Tanglewood Music Center Orchestra with conductor John Williams, Principal Second of the Tanglewood Music Center Orchestra, and Concertmaster of the National Orchestral Institute Festival Orchestra.
 Tess also performed for two seasons with the Spoleto Festival Orchestra in Charleston, South Carolina and as a substitute with the New World Symphony in Miami.